 Objectives: Provide an explicit statement of the objective(s) or question(s) the review addresses.

 Data Sources: Succinctly summarize data sources, including years searched.
-Include in the search the most current information possible, ideally conducting the investigation several months before manuscript submission.
+Include the most current information in the search, ideally conducting the investigation several months before manuscript submission.
 Potential sources include computerized databases and published indexes, registries, abstract booklets, conference proceedings, references identified from bibliographies of pertinent articles and books, experts or research institutions active in the field, and companies or manufacturers of tests or agents being reviewed.
 If a bibliographic database is used, state the exact indexing terms used for article retrieval, including any constraints (English language or human subjects).
 If abstract space does not permit this level of detail, summarize sources in the abstract, including databases and years searched, and place the remainder of the information in the "Methods" section of the text.

 Study Selection: Describe the inclusion and exclusion criteria used to select studies for detailed review from among studies relevant to the topic.
 Under details of selection include particular populations, interventions, outcomes, or methodological designs.
 Specify the method used to apply these criteria (for example, blinded review, consensus, multiple reviewers).
 State the proportion of initially identified studies that met selection criteria.

 Data Extraction: Describe guidelines for abstracting data and assessing data quality and validity (such as criteria for causal inference).
-State the method by which the guidelines were applied (e.g., independent extraction by multiple observers).
+State the method by which the policies were applied (e.g., independent extraction by multiple observers).